remla24-team3/.github/profile/README.md

 ### How to Contribute
 - **Reporting Issues**: Use the Issues section to report problems or suggest improvements.
-- **Submitting Changes**: Create pull requests with your proposed changes.
-Ensure that your code adheres to the project's standards.

 ### Documentation
 - For detailed project setup and guidelines, refer to the [official course materials](https://github.com/proksch/sms1/wiki).